 - You must pass each area (theory, practical and case studies) in each subject*.

-* An example: In the Diploma in Beauty Therapy, we examine for three separate qualifications: the Certificate in Aesthetics (Facial Therapy); the Certificate in Physiatrics (Body Therapy); and the Certificate in Electrology (Epilation).
+* An example: In the New Zealand Certificate in Beauty Therapy, we examine in two separate areas: facial therapy and body therapy.
 As a student, you must pass the theory examination, practical examination and case studies component for each area in order to gain the New Zealand Certificate in Beauty Therapy.

 Weighing Your Grades

 “Weighing” ensures the your grades are adequately balanced for a fair result.

 This means if you get 9,600 points out of 9,900 points possible for your daily assessments, and 350 points out of 380 points possible for your homework and projects, the first becomes 10% of your final grade, while the other becomes 30% of your final grade.

 In this case, you may get 97% (or 97 out of 100 points) for your daily assessments, and 92% (or 92 out of 100 points) for your homework and projects.
 Looking at this from a weighing perspective, this gives you 9.7 out of 10 for daily assessments and 27.6 out of 30 for your homework and projects category.